-- 1. The DWSRF program may provide the following financial assistance to publiclyor privately-owned community water systems and non-profit non-community water systems for eligible drinking water infrastructure projects (40 CFR sections 35.3520 and 35.3525): - a.
+- 1. The DWSRF program may provide the following financial assistance to publicly or privately owned community water systems and non-profit non-community water systems for eligible drinking water infrastructure projects (40 CFR sections 35.3520 and 35.3525): - a.
 Making loans for eligible projects (40 CFR section 35.3520(b). - b.
 Purchasing or refinancing existing debt obligations of municipal, intermunicipal and interstate agencies entered into on or after July 1, 1993. - c.
-Guarantee of or purchasing insurance for local debt obligations.
+Guarantee of or purchasing insurance for local debt obligations. - d.
+Providing a source of revenue or security for DWSRF debt obligations, provided that the net proceeds of the sale of such debt obligations are deposited in the DWSRF.

-- d.
-Providing a source of revenue or security for DWSRF debt obligations, provided that the net proceeds of the sale of such debt obligations are deposited in the DWSRF. - e.
-States may award DWSRF funds under the additional subsidy reserve required by ARRA (see III.G.3.d.(1) below) as subgrants (ARRA, Title VII). - f.
-ARRA-appropriated funds may be used for refinancing of municipal debt or restructuring DWSRF loan sonly if the initial debt was incurred on or after October 1, 2008 (ARRA, Title VII). - g.
+- e.
 Funds awarded under CFDA 66.483 may be used only for projects to reduce flood damage risk and vulnerability or to enhance resiliency to rapid hydrologic change or a natural disaster (Pub.
 L. No. 113-2, Division A, Title X, 127 Stat.
 31). - 2.
 A State may set aside funds for the following designated set-aside activities (40 CFR section 35.3535): - a.
 Administrative expenses (including technical assistance). - b.
 Technical assistance to small water systems that regularly serve 10,000 or fewer persons (40 CFR section 35.3505). - c.
 State program management. - d.
-Local Assistance and other State programs. - 3.
+Local assistance and other State programs. - 3.
 The DWSRF may not provide assistance for (40 CFR sections 35.3520(d) through (f)): - a.
 Dams or reservoirs, water rights, laboratory fees for monitoring, system operation and maintenance, or projects that are primarily fire protection. - b.
-Expansion projects pursued solely in anticipation of future growth. - 4.
-In addition to the prohibitions listed in 3. above, no funds appropriated under ARRA may be used for the following purposes: - a.
-Local Assistance and other State programs (15 percent) set-aside. - b.
-The purchase of land or easements for activities authorized by Section 1452(k) of the Safe Drinking Water Act (ARRA, Title VII).
+Expansion projects pursued solely in anticipation of future growth.